frankwang95/frankwang95.github.io/_posts/2024-09-25-summer-snippets.md

 <p align="center">
 <img style="max-width: 1024px; margin: 0 0 0 -162px;" src="https://storage.googleapis.com/fkwang_blog_image_hosting/2024_09_25_summer_snippets/img1.jpg">
 </p>
-*One of a multitude of reconstructed tourist retreats designed to resemble an ancient Chinese hamlet.
+*Top: One of a multitude of reconstructed tourist retreats designed to resemble an ancient Chinese hamlet.
 Most of these were built in the last 20 years.*
 <br>

 <br>